fireundubh/OpenPapyrus/README.md

 1. Loads and parses scripts into objects (`PapyrusParser`)
 2. Creates a dictionary of parsed flags (`FlagsParser`)
-3. Checks type safety (`PapyrusTypeWalker`)
+3. Checks for type safety (`PapyrusTypeWalker`)
 4. Performs release and final processing (`PapyrusReleaseProcessor`)
 5. Optimizes expressions (`PapyrusOptimizer`)
 6. Cleans up temporary and unused variables (`PapyrusVarCleaner`)
-7. Builds tree for string template (`PapyrusGen`)
+7. Builds final tree and formats data with string template (`PapyrusGen`)

-The compiler then passes that data to the assembler which writes the PEX.
+The compiler then passes control to the assembler which writes `.pex` output.

 ## Contributing

-Code contributions and testing are appreciated.
+Grammar contributions and testing are appreciated.
+Here's how to get started:

 1. Install [PyCharm](https://www.jetbrains.com/pycharm/).
 A free Community Edition is available.
 2. Install the [ANTLR v4](https://plugins.jetbrains.com/plugin/7358-antlr-v4) and [StringTemplate v4](https://plugins.jetbrains.com/plugin/8041-stringtemplate-v4) plugins.
 3. Use the ANTLR Preview tool to test and profile rules.

-4. For developers, submit pull requests.
+For developers, submit pull requests.
 For everyone else, submit issues.

 ## Legal Notice